-The Court has sat since 2002 and is investigating 10 cases , nine of which are located in Africa: Lybia, Sudan, the Democratic Republic of the Congo (DRC), Uganda, the Central African Republic (CAR).
-Kenya, Libya, Côte d’Ivoire and Mali.
-In addition, Guinea and Nigeria are under preliminary examinations .
+The Court has sat since 2002 and is investigating 11 cases , ten of which are located in Africa: Burundi, Sudan, the Democratic Republic of the Congo, Uganda, the Central African Republic (2 cases), Kenya, Libya, Côte d’Ivoire and Mali.
+In addition, Gabon, Guinea and Nigeria are under preliminary examinations .
 This list could give the impression that sub-Saharan Africa is the only region where “the most serious crimes of concern to the international community” are committed, and this has led the African Union (AU) to become very critical of the functioning of the ICC.
 The AU suspects the Court is politically influenced by its, mainly European, funding countries and is pushing for a review of the relationship between the ICC and African states.
-In the case of Sudan, the head of state in office Omar Al-Bashir is amongst the indictees (Kenya’s President Uhuru Kenyatta’s case was dropped in December 2014), whereas the AU asserts that trials against leaders in charge would put countries at risk of instability.
-AU has not been successful in asking its member states to withdraw from the Rome Statute, but in January 2016, the AU summit voted in favour of a proposal for withdrawal from the ICC.
+In the case of Sudan the head of state in office Omar Al-Bashir is amongst the indictees (Kenya’s President Uhuru Kenyatta’s case was dropped in December 2014), whereas the AU asserts that trials against leaders in charge would put countries at risk of instability (.in October 2013, the AU summit passed a resolution demanding that no head of state be prosecuted, and in January 2016, the AU summit voted in favour of a proposal to withdraw from the ICC

 ICC website: http://www.icc-cpi.int/